webtl-organization/test-org/README.md

 • If the Included field is checked for the Repo, we will fetch the following data entities:
 Commits, Pull Requests, Issues.
 • We need to fetch all the Records (Commits, Pull requests, Issues) for the included projects.

+Objective B:
+• We need to fetch all the Records (Commits, Pull requests, Issues) for the included projects.